elys-network/elys/x/perpetual/spec/04_keeper.md

 ### Funding Fee Handling

-`HandleFundingFeeCollection` and `HandleFundingFeeDistribution` manage the collection and distribution of funding fees.
+`SettleFundingFeeCollection` and `HandleFundingFeeDistribution` manage the collection and distribution of funding fees.

 ### Health Updates